22nd December 2022

 The rough nights are not only kind of added in-between time but also the longest in-between time which additionally takes place at the time of winter solstice - again an in-between time … and who knows what the twilight of those rough nights holds ready for you…

 Rumour has it that during those in-between times the doors to the other world are wide open.
-This enabling us to contact our ancestors and also all of the angels, fairies, and all beings of light and even gods.
+This enabling us to contact our ancestors and also angels, fairies, and all beings of light and even gods.
 We can access their wisdom and knowledge and use it to create our destiny.

 Odin-Wodan and mother Hulda are leading the wild hunt of the witches.
 They ride their brooms through the skies of the rough nights.
 This is where the tradition arises from to build or buy a new broom during the rough nights.